 REDI4001 – Religion, Migration and Citizenship

-The aim of this course is to deepen and expand competence within some key topics in the religion and migration context.
-Religion is both formatting migration and is itself being formatted by migration.
+The aim of this course is to deepen and expand competence within some key topics in religion and migration contexts.
 Migrants often participate in their home religion while on the move or in their new location.
 Religious organizations and projects contribute decisively to migration and refugee aid in most countries.
-The role of religion in the citizenship development for migrants and refugees is also often underestimated.
-At the same time religion itself is also strongly influenced by the migration contexts and challenge.
+The role of religion in settling down and creating a life in a new place, and for creating citizenship development of migrants and refugees is also often underestimated.

 The course will present important topics connected to migration and religion.
 Both content-related and methodological issues will be addressed.
 The focus will be on contested issues like the host/guest binary, the victim/agent binary and discussions of citizenship.
 There will be a focus on bottom up research approaches, both in the term paper and in the more epistemological approach.

 Specific aspects of diversity, gender and intersectionality relate to the migration topic.
 These will be presented and discussed related to specific cases.

 • insights to specific roles and impacts of religion in the migration context